geogardenclub/geogardenclub_ai_playground/README.md

 Specifically, you must [Set up a Firebase project and connect your app to Firebase](https://firebase.google.com/docs/vertex-ai/get-started?platform=flutter).
 You do not need to perform the remaining steps in this documentation page (i.e. "Add the SDK", "Initialize the Vertex AI service and the generative model", "Call the Vertex AI Gemini API"); these have already been done in the app.

 Note that GeoGardeClub_AI_Playground does not actually read or write to the connected Firebase database; you just need this connection in order to define and use the Gemini models through the Vertex AI APIs.
+Instead, the model's function calls access a mockup database loaded from the assets directory.

 Once you've connected your instance of the app to Firebase, you should be able to run the app as a normal Flutter project.
 For example, with: